 Lessons at Rugby School are intellectually stimulating and fun.
 We want our students to develop the confidence and experience necessary to manage and direct their own academic work.
-We aim for them to learn to reflect on their work, apply critical and creative thought, respond with resilience and versatility to difficulty and failure, be courageous in taking on challenges and confident when working with others.
+We aim for them to be enquiring in their approach to academic study, to learn to reflect on their work and to show both resilience and versatility, particularly when confronted with challenges.
+Our aim is for them to become effective communicators and collaborators, maintaining a global perspective in their approach which, in turn, helps them to remain open to others and to embrace diversity.